 - How challenging can it be to exploit this vulnerability?

-How long has the vulnerability been on the network?
-What impact would the exploitation of the vulnerability have on the organization?
+- What impact would the exploitation of the vulnerability have on the organization?

-Like most security tools, vulnerability scanners are not 100% perfect.
-The chances of false positives are greater than 0.
-That is why; performing vulnerability validation with penetration testing tools and techniques helps eliminate false positives.
+Identifying false positives helps organizations focus on dealing with real vulnerabilities.
+Like most security tools, vulnerability scanners are not 100% accurate, and chances of false positives exist.
+Performing vulnerability validation with penetration testing tools and techniques helps eliminate false positives.

-Step 3 - Treating Vulnerabilities
+3. Treating Vulnerabilities

-Step 4 - Reporting Vulnerabilities
+4. Reporting Vulnerabilities

-As the final step of the process, organizations must perform regular and continuous vulnerability assessments to keep track of the speed and efficiency of their vulnerability management program.
+Organizations must perform regular and continuous vulnerability assessments to keep track of the speed and efficiency of their vulnerability management program.

-What Vulnerability Management Solutions are Available?
+What Vulnerability Management Solutions Are Available?

-Some focus entirely on vulnerability assessment, some perform scanning only, while others seek to provide comprehensive coverage of the overall vulnerability management process.
+Vulnerability management is complex, but commercial solutions can automate the vulnerability management process.
+Some focus entirely on vulnerability assessment, others on scanning, while some provide comprehensive coverage of the overall vulnerability management process.